TamaGON Mold insulation system

 TamaGON creates an air gap between the platen and the mold, significantly reducing heat transfer from Fitting plate to the platen.
 This prevents unnecessary temperature increases in the platen, leading to dimensional stability of the entire molding machine and consistent quality of molded products.

-① From the mold Fitting plate
+1. From the mold mounting plate

-2. Blocks heat from the Fitting bolts
+2. Blocks heat from the mounting bolts

 At molding sites, Fitting bolts are essential for firmly fastening the mold and platen.
 However, metal bolts are highly conductive and act as a heat path, transferring heat from the mold directly to the platen.